Functional Central Limit Theorem For Susceptible-Infected Process On Configuration Model Graphs: Applications

 \paragraph{Numerical Illustration} In Figure~\ref{fig:errorbars}, we show some simulation results to check the accuracy of our scaling limit.
-We compare the expected sample paths of $X_S$ and $X_{SI}$ provided by Theorems~\ref{thm:LLN} and \ref{thm:FCLT}, with estimates obtained using simulations of the Gillespie's algorithm on a CM graph.
+We compare the expected sample paths of $X_{\mathrm{S}}$ and $X_{\mathrm{SI}}$ provided by Theorems~\ref{thm:LLN} and \ref{thm:FCLT}, with estimates obtained using simulations of the Gillespie's algorithm on a CM graph.
 In particular, we considered a Poisson degree distribution in Figure~\ref{fig:Poisson_Errorbar_S_SI} and a $3$-regular random graph in Figure~\ref{fig:RegularRandomGraph_Errorbar_S_SI} (obtained by the CM construction with degree distribution~$p_k=\indicator{k=3}$).
-In Figure~\ref{fig:ConfEllipse}, we show the time evolution of the correlation coefficient between the jumps of $X_S$ and $X_{SI}$, and also the expected sample path coupled with $95\%$-confidence ellipses in the space of $X_S$ and $X_{SI}$.
+In Figure~\ref{fig:NB_comparison_n10000}, we compare the simulated sample paths of the true Gillespie dynamics and that corresponding to the diffusion approximation for Negative Binomial degree distribution.
+Figures~\ref{fig:Poisson_Errorbar_S_SI}, \ref{fig:RegularRandomGraph_Errorbar_S_SI} and \ref{fig:NB_comparison_n10000} show convincing accuracy of the diffusion approximation.
+In Figure~\ref{fig:ConfEllipse}, we show the time evolution of the correlation coefficient between the jumps of $X_{\mathrm{S}}$ and $X_{\mathrm{SI}}$, and also the expected sample path coupled with $95\%$-confidence ellipses in the space of $X_{\mathrm{S}}$ and $X_{\mathrm{SI}}$.
+The orientation of the confidence ellipses is calculated as the angle of the eigenvector corresponding to the largest eigenvalue of the covariance matrix towards the $x$-axis.
+To be specific: the orientation is given by $\omega \defeq \arctan{e_2/e_1}$, where $e \defeq (e_1, e_2)$ is the eigenvector corresponding to the largest eigenvalue of the covariance matrix.
+The lengths of the major and the minor axes are determined using the eigenvalues and by looking up the probability table of chi squared distribution (recall that squared normal variates follow a chi squared distribution).
+The Matlab script used to draw the ellipses is based on a script provided by \cite{confidenceEllipses}.